Atlanta, Georgia — Est. 1847

 Explore the Map

-The interactive rail atlas charts active MARTA lines alongside abandoned and speculative routes, all converging at Terminal Station.
+The interactive rail atlas charts active MARTA lines alongside abandoned routes, all converging at Terminal Station.

 Open Full Map →